OID Repository

 OID description

-"standard" is a standardized identifier (this identifier may be used without its associated number in an OID in ASN.1 notation).
+"standard" is a standardized identifier (this identifier may be used without its associated number in the ASN.1 notation of an OID).

 OID: (ASN.1 notation)